 You tried rubbing liquid detergent directly on the stain and you washed the shirt in a hot cycle.
 Are you ready to get serious now?
 Good.
-To create this guide I polled the majority of the sellers from our list of 20 Best Spots to Buy Vintage T-Shirts asking for their top-secret techniques.
-These experts definitely know a thing or two about removing tough stains since most of their enemies are decades old.
-Their techniques have successfully eliminated many vintage stains and will have a dual effect on your collection: restorative and preventative.
-These vendors are listed at the bottom of this page – so show them a little love and take a whirl through their inventory.
+To create this guide I approached 20 sellers with vintage t-shirt expertise, begging them to share their top-secret techniques.
+These veterans definitely know a thing or two about removing tough stains given most of their enemies are decades old.
+Their techniques have successfully eliminated many vintage stains and will help you restore that grail in your vault.

-1. Lemons and limes are the best impromptu weapons you can use – especially when you’re chewing with your mouth open at a fancy restaurant and a piece of meatball drops on your vintage tuxedo… shirt.
+Fresh citrus is your best impromptu weapon – especially when you’re chewing with your mouth open at a fancy restaurant and a piece of meatball drops on your vintage tuxedo… shirt.
 Go ahead and dip your fingers in your date’s water and rescue that drowned lemon wedge.
 (Don’t stick your fingers in your own drink, who knows where those fingers have been.)
 Rub the wedge directly on the stain while running to the loo so you can rinse it with warm water.
 The PH levels in the citrus will help prevent the stain from setting and help cut the grease.
 At this point your date has left the restaurant, so get home quick-time and apply some of the techniques below.

-2. If it’s fast-food joints you frequent, white vinegar can also be used to prevent a new stain from setting – ie. fry grease.
+If it’s fast-food joints you frequent, white vinegar can also be used to prevent a new stain from setting – ie. fry grease.
 It can also work wonders on old faint blemishes, nasty pit stains, ring-around-the-collar and combat the musky odor of old shirts.
-It’s super cheap, does no harm to the environment and, more importantly, will not damage the fabric on your precious t-shirt.
-Problem is, it requires extended soak time, re-soak time and extra rinse to remove the odor.
+It’s super cheap, does no harm to the environment, and, more importantly, will not damage the fabric on your precious t-shirt.
+Problem is, it requires extended soak time, re-soak time, and extra rinse to remove the odor.

-3. An old toothbrush and a little elbow grease can go a long way in applying whatever product you decide to use.
+An old toothbrush and a little elbow grease can go a long way in applying whatever product you decide to use.
 Scrub clockwise and counter-clockwise, then do the same to the reverse side of the fabric.
-It doesn’t hurt to chant “unga bunga” repeatedly to show respect to the gods of stain.
+It doesn’t hurt to chant “Unga Bunga” repeatedly to show respect to the gods of stain.

-4. Bleach can be a very effective and inexpensive method of battling stains, but it’s not without its downside.
+Bleach can be a very effective and inexpensive method of battling stains, but it’s not without its downside.
 For obvious reasons, it can only be used to battle stains on white t-shirts.
 A ringer shirt probably isn’t a great candidate either.
 It also requires special care and handling so you don’t ruin some innocent fabric or your shag carpet.
 Fear not, bleach will not have any effect on the design of the shirt so long as it’s a screen-print where the ink sits on top of the fabric.
-Pre-80s prints were often made using water based inks that were absorbed by the cotton in the shirt – do not use bleach on these items or your design will be severely impacted.
-Actually you’ll probably be left without a design, so be careful.
+Some pre-80s prints were often made using water-based inks that were absorbed by the cotton in the shirt – do not use bleach on these items or your design will be severely impacted.
+Actually, you’ll probably be left without a design, so be careful.

-For best results meticulously apply bleach directly to the stain using a cotton swab, try not to color outside the lines.
+For best results meticulously apply bleach diluted with water directly to the stain using a cotton tip swab, try not to color outside the lines.
 Then let it sit for a few minutes.
 Sometimes you’ll actually see the stain start to fade right before your eyes.
 If that’s the case you can re-apply if you see magic before your eyes, but always make sure to get it in the wash immediately afterward.
-Bleach destroys some stains but can also corrode cotton and effect integrity of fabric.
+Bleach destroys some stains but can also corrode cotton and affect the integrity of the fabric.
 The goal is to remove the stain only.
 If you put a hole in the fabric in the process, do not pass go, do not collect $200.
 Some people claim to have white-based dry rot shirts, but it’s more likely that the garment was just overexposed to bleach.

 We have found this process works wonders on stains that are typically present on new old stock and some organic stains.

-5. Oxy Clean is a little more expensive, but you’ll know where that extra money went when you witness the amazing results the snap-crackle-and-pop powder provides.
-It’s almost as powerful as bleach is on whites, but it’s safe to use on all colors and won’t damage the fabric like bleach can, although be warned it does fade colors, at least in my experience.
-You can target specific spots by dipping only portions of the blemished fabric in a tiny bowl full of water and the concentrate, or you can do an extended soak in a larger container and tackle the entire t-shirt.
+Oxy is a little more expensive, but you’ll know where that extra money went when you witness the amazing results the snap-crackle-and-pop powder provides.
+It’s almost as powerful as bleach is on whites, and they claim it’s safe to use on all colors and won’t damage the fabric like bleach can, although be warned it does fade colors, at least in my experience.
+You can target specific spots by dipping only portions of the blemished fabric in a tiny bowl full of water and concentrate, or you can do an extended soak in a larger container and tackle the entire t-shirt.
 It safely works wonders on pit stains, grease, grass, dirt, and other mystery stains.
 If you only buy one product on this list, buy this one.

-8. Every serious stain fighter should have a “blow-out gun,” a.k.a. “knockout-gun” in their holster.
+Every serious stain fighter should have a blow-out gun in their holster.
 These bad-boys were designed for use by screen-printing professionals to remove ink mishaps.
 They don’t come cheap, but in the screen-printing business, they can pay for themselves many times over by fixing mistakes that otherwise make the shirt a write-off.
-The gun contains a special chemical which is shot at the garment under high pressure to literally blow the ink away.
+The gun contains a special chemical that is shot at the garment under high pressure to literally blow the ink away.
 It can have the same effect on paint, and a handful of other blemishes.
 Lock and load, then say, “hasta la vista” just before you annihilate your enemy.

-9. Nail polish remover can be used directly on paint or other hard substances on your t-shirt.
+Some say nail remover can be used directly on paint or other hard substances on your t-shirt.
 You’ll certainly be able to target the stains well with the brush.

-10. Oven cleaner can be applied to white t-shirts in the same manner you would use bleach.
+This can be applied to white t-shirts, in the same manner, you would use bleach.
 If you’re feeling risque you can also apply it to colors, but make it quick and rinse it off, or it can fade the color quickly.

-Bonus tip: there are lots of success stories floating around the internet about people who used their stain fighting products in conjunction with boiling water.
-Just enter “stain removal boiling” in to the Google machine.
+There are lots of success stories floating around the internet about people who used their stain-fighting products in conjunction with boiling water.
+Just enter “stain removal boiling” into the Google machine.

 Good luck.
 And please feel free to add your two cents about these (or any other) techniques you may have up your stain-free sleeves.

-Special thanks to: wycovintage, zimmermantwin, shirtswithballs, 4all2envy, stormcrow-vintage, vintagevantage, brokenheartvintage, doublesixvintage, silverruins, jollyrogersauctions, hattrick, defunkd_vintage.
+Special thanks to those who contributed: wycovintage, zimmermantwin, shirtswithballs, 4all2envy, stormcrow-vintage, vintagevantage, brokenheartvintage, doublesixvintage, silverruins, jollyrogersauctions, and hattrick.